servicetitan/Stl.Fusion.Samples/docs/tutorial/Part01.md

 }
 ```

-For now, please ignore the fact `GetAsync` is declared as asynchronous method,
+For now, please ignore the fact `Get` is declared as asynchronous method,
 even though it isn't truly asynchronous - later I'll explain why it's reasonable.

 Let's use `CounterService`: